hyperledger/caliper/docs/vNext/ResourceAndTransactionMonitors.md

     transaction:
     - module: prometheus-push
       options:
-        pushInterval: 5
+        pushInterval: 5000
         pushUrl: "http://localhost:9091"
 ```

 Options comprise:

-- pushInterval: override for the metrics path to be scraped (default `/metrics`).
+- pushInterval: frequency of pushes to the Push Gateway in milliseconds
 - pushUrl: URL for Prometheus Push Gateway
 - processMetricCollectInterval: time interval for default metrics collection, enabled when present
 - defaultLabels: object of key:value pairs to augment the default labels applied to the exposed metrics during collection.